Birman Cat Grooming

 Bathing

 Matching your care approach to your specific animal's needs — not just breed generalizations — produces the best health outcomes..
-Birmans have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to HCM and kidney disease.
+Three variables drive daily care for Birmans: their medium size, their moderate shedding level, and their breed-associated risk of HCM and kidney disease.

 Nail Care